-As of March 31, 2019, our cash, cash equivalents and investments in marketable securities were \$96.4 million.
-We expect that our existing cash, cash equivalents, the cash collected from UDENYCA® sales, together with the \$75 million term loan executed in January 2019 and investments in marketable securities will be sufficient to fund our current operations for at least the next 12 months.
-We have financed our operations primarily through the sale of equity securities, convertible notes, and credit facilities, as well as through license agreements.
+As of June 30, 2019, our cash, cash equivalents and investments in marketable securities were \$111.9 million.
+We expect that our existing cash, cash equivalents, the cash collected from UDENYCA® sales, together with the \$75 million term loan executed in January 2019 and investments in marketable securities will be sufficient to fund our current operations for the foreseeable future and beyond the next 12 months.
+We have financed our operations primarily through the sale of equity securities, convertible notes, credit facilities, license agreements, and to a lesser extent, through recent product sales of UDENYCA®.